sjkelleyjr/Deadlock/outline/plot_outline.md

-# Plot Outline: Corporate Chaos
+# Plot Outline: Seg Fault

 ## Act 1: The Absurdity Begins (Chapters 1-11) - COMPLETED
 *The engineers discover the company's dysfunction and develop their individual survival strategies*